Darmit2003/SE_Portfolio/week8_project.md

 **<ins>Code Review Fixes<ins>**

-When my code was reviewed by another team member, one thing they requested that I change was the name of the status variable in the TeamMemberModel as it follows poor naming convetions as it isn't clear enough about what it is.
+When my code was reviewed by another team member, one thing they requested that I change was the name of the status variable in the TeamMemberModel as it follows poor naming conventions as it isn't clear enough about what it is.
 To fix this I changed the name to disabledStatus which better fits good coding principles as it is now much clearer reading it what it is for.

 **<ins>Code Review Issues<ins>**